ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 ## Add your key to the VCS provider
+This really depends on your provider, but the flow is the same for all:
 {{% steps %}}

 ### Copy the SSH public key to your clipboard.